 There are also a lot of interesting wildlife in our waterways such as the monitor lizard, smooth-coated otter families, water hen, barn owl and herons.
 Often, we find live and dead fishes trapped in plastic bags, and red-eared sliders hooked by fishing lines.
 Hence, it is also very important to keep our waterways clean to sustain our rich biodiversity.

-What are some of the activities that WWS organizes for the public?
-What can participants expect to learn from them, and how do these activities help realize WWS’s vision, mission and / or goals?
+What are some of the activities that Waterways Watch Society organizes for the public?
+What can participants expect to learn from them, and how do these activities help realize Waterways Watch Society’s vision, mission and / or goals?

 “Show and Tell” is an important part of our programmes.
 It’s a Values-in-Action program.
 It is crucial to offer participants the opportunity to get close to the water and find out for themselves on the problems of litter pollution in our water resource.
-The frequent encounter with plastic bottles, plastic bags, packaging and other trash will help highlight our concerns on how our environment and waters are being polluted and littered, and hopefully encourage participants to take action in improving the situation after they know the real impact.
+The frequent encounter with plastic bottles, plastic bags, packaging and other trash will help highlight our concerns on how our environment and waters are being polluted and littered.
+Hopefully, this can encourage participants to take action in improving the water situation.
 Many (if not most) will always leave our premises after our programmes and comment that they “did not know” that our waters can be so dirty.
-Now that they know, we hope they know and reflect on what they can or will be going to do to help keep our waters clean.
+Now that they know, we hope they reflect on what they can be doing to keep our waters clean.

 It’s been more than 20 years since this organisation was founded – what were some challenges faced along the way?

 Our organization relies heavily on the support of our volunteers to run our activities.
-Hence, finding committed and passionate volunteers who stay long with us has always been a challenge.
+Hence, it has always been a challenge to find committed and passionate volunteers who stay long with us.
 Another challenge is getting funding to sustain our organization’s needs and operational costs.
 As we are dealing with the intangible – air and water and the environment, this continues to be challenging.

 Do you think public support has changed over the years, and in what ways?
 Are people more conscious of the need to protect local waterways?